Aidge ONNX tutorial#

 supported_graph = aidge_onnx.load_onnx("test_swish.onnx")

-implementation to run an inference:
+implementation to run inference:

 data_input = aidge_core.Producer(aidge_core.Tensor(np.arange(NB_CHAN, dtype=np.float32)+1.0), "data")